circuitnederland/registrationform/cyclos_configuration/scripts/registration/README_Registration.md

 - Name: registration Wizard Preparation
 - Script code: paste the contents of WebService_PrepareRegistrationWizard.groovy.

+# Profile fields

+Add a new profile field for authorized signatories: System > [User configuration] 'Profile fields' > New.
+- Display name: Tekeningsbevoegde
+- Internal name: authorized_signatory
+- Required: Yes

+After saving the new profile field, use the arrows to move the field up, just above the 'Contactpersoon bedrijf' field.

+Add permissions for the new profile field for authorized signatories:
+- Group 'Administrateurs C3-Nederland (Netwerk)' > 'Profile fields of other users': Add Visible for 'Tekeningsbevoegde'.
+- Group 'Administrateurs financieel - Circuit Nederland' > 'Profile fields of other users': Add Visible and Editable for 'Tekeningsbevoegde'.
+- Product 'Algemeen voor bedrijven (behalve UE)' > 'My profile fields': Add Enabled, At registration, Visible and Editable for 'Tekeningsbevoegde'.
+- Product 'Algemeen United Economy' > 'My profile fields': Add Enabled, At registration, Visible and Editable for 'Tekeningsbevoegde'.

 # Wizard

 Create a wizard of type 'Registration form': System > [Tools] Wizards > New > 'Registration form'.